 In our model, the duration spell we wish to analyse is the time it takes respondents to obtain access to the internet for the first time.
 Spell is our dependent variable and the regressors are the key socioeconomic factors described in more detail in the KM section of this paper such as respondents’ age, their highest educational attainment, Aboriginal status, presence of children in the household and so on.

 Table 6 shows the CPH estimates in form of the hazard ratios (HR) which measure the relative speed of gaining access to the internet between the reference group and the group of interest.
 A ratio lower than 1 means that the group of interest has a lower hazard rate (and lower speed of gaining access to the internet) compared to the reference group.
 A ratio higher than 1 means that the group of interest has a higher hazard rate (and higher relative rate of gaining access to the internet) compared to the reference group.
-For example, compared to those aged 21 to 30, those aged 65+, have their rate of gaining access the internet on average 55% lower (HR of 0.45).
-HR of 1 means that there is no difference in the rate of gaining internet access between the group of interest and the reference group and the variable has no substantial impact on the relative rate of getting internet access.
+For example, compared to those aged 21 to 30, those aged 65+, have a 55% lower (HR of 0.45) rate of gaining access the internet on average .
+An HR of 1 means that there is no difference in the rate of gaining internet access between the group of interest and the reference group and the variable has no substantial impact on the relative rate of gaining internet access.

-Importantly, our CPH modelling assumes that the hazard ratios stay constant over time.
+Importantly, our CPH modelling assumes the hazard ratios stay constant over time.
 For instance, the HR of 0.45 for those aged 65 and older implies that at any given point in time throughout the research period, older individuals’ rate of gaining internet access is 55% lower than their younger counterparts (aged 21 to 30), holding other variables constant.

 Table 6 points to specific socioeconomic groups that have significantly lower rates of internet take up.
 These are: